kremalicious/astro-redirect-from/README.md

 ```

 That's it.
 Your redirects will be automatically added the next time you run `astro dev` or `astro build`.
 If any of them have a `redirect_from` field, that is.

+For easy debugging, a `redirect_from.json` is written out into Astro's `cacheDir` setting, which by default is under `node_modules/.astro`.

 [See Usage](#usage)